xiangivyli/data-science-portfolio/README.md

 * identify Pfizer company's position in the pharmaceutical industry
 * visualise the development of Pfizer from 2016 to 2018
 * linear regression between ESG score and total assets

+* [Revenue increase strategy analysis for Google merchandise store]

+Tool: Google Analytics
+* map the persona of customers
+* identify the performance of products
+* identify the pattern of activity
+* the funnel diagrams shows the buyer's journey